anagha-microsoft/hdi-kafka-dr/MirrorMakerLab.md

 To replicate to DR with Mirrormaker-
 1. Create two identical clusters in two separate datacenters with non-overlapping IP address spaces
 2. Configure global Vnet peering for the Vnets hosting the two clusters (Azure DNS will do).
-3. Enable both clusters to bradcast IP addresses
+3. Enable both clusters to braodcast IP addresses
 4. Enable both clusters to listen on all network interfaces
 5. On the secondary cluster-
   - (i) Create a producer.properties file that lists secondary cluster bootstrap servers with port